Are you getting a new dog or thinking about it? We're so excited for you and we know you'll give your new companion a great, loving home.

 Adopting a dog who needs a home is one of the best things you'll ever do.
-Animal shelters and rescue groups often have scores of great dogs, both mixes and purebreds, just waiting for homes.
-There are also breed-specific rescue groups for every breed of dog, including "designer" or "hybrids" like Labradoodles and Puggles.
+Your local animal shelter or rescue organization can help you find the right match for your family.
+There are also breed-specific rescue groups for every breed of dog, including "designer" or "hybrids" like labradoodles and puggles.
 The Shelter Pet Project can help you find a great dog or puppy in your area!

 Find a responsible breeder and visit the premises

 Responsible breeders provide a loving and healthy environment for their canine companions, one that they will be proud to show you.
-You should never buy a puppy without seeing where the dog and its parents were raised and housed with your own eyes, no matter what papers the breeder has.
-Be aware: AKC and other types of registration papers only tell you who a puppy's parents were, not how they were treated.
+You should never buy a puppy without seeing where the dog and their parents were raised and housed with your own eyes, no matter what papers the breeder has.
+Beware: AKC and other types of registration papers only tell you who a puppy's parents were, not how they were treated.

 Don't get a puppy from a pet store

 Despite what they may tell you, most pet stores do sell puppy mill puppies.
-Unless the store is "puppy-friendly" by sourcing homeless pups from local animal shelters, you have to be very careful about pet stores' link to puppy mills.
+Unless the store is "puppy-friendly" by sourcing homeless pups from local animal shelters, you have to be very careful about a pet store's link to puppy mills.

 Don't believe promises that puppies are "home-raised" or "family-raised"

 Many puppy millers pose as small family breeders online and in newspaper and magazine ads.
-The HSUS has often helped local authorities in the rescue of puppy mill dogs.
-In almost all cases, the puppy mills sold puppies via the internet using legitimate-looking ads or websites that made it look like the dogs came from somewhere happy and beautiful, claims that couldn't have been further from the truth.
+We have often helped local authorities in the rescue of puppy mill dogs.
+In almost all cases, the puppy mills sold puppies via the internet using legitimate-looking ads or websites that made it look like the dogs came from somewhere happy and beautiful—claims that couldn't have been further from the truth.

 Avoid the temptation to "rescue" a puppy mill dog by buying them